stephane/libmodbus/docs/modbus_write_and_read_registers.md

 ## Errors

-- *EMBMDATA*, too many registers requested, Too many registers to write
+- *EMBXILVAL*, too many registers requested, Too many registers to write

 ## See also